 With Isaac born, there’s now one last thing we need from Abraham.
 God decides to test him, to make sure this is definitely the kind of man, and the kind of family that he wants to lead the world back to him.
 So in a turn of surprise, God asks Abraham to sacrifice and kill his only remaining son, Isaac.
 This may seem completely out of character to us, but unfortunately it was fairly common at the time that people would sacrifice children to their gods.

-In return, God reaffirms his promise to Abraham and provides a lamb that Abraham and Isaac could sacrifice together.
+In return, God reaffirms his commitment to Abraham and provides a lamb that Abraham and Isaac could sacrifice together.
 This became a lesson to Abraham and all his future descendants that God provides for his people.

 This is the peak of Abraham’s journey, and so in many ways our time following him is almost done.
 But there are still two issues to address.
 The first is that reminder that though Abraham and his family are blessed by God, they are still mortal and will die.
 We get a long chapter on Sarah’s death and how Abraham handles that.
-If Abraham was the father of nations, Sarah was their mother, and so it was important to the future descendants that would be reading this that she be properly honoured and respected.
+If Abraham is to be the father of nations, Sarah was their mother, and so it was important to the future descendants that would be reading this that she be properly honoured and respected.

 The second issue is that, for the family to continue, Isaac needs to marry.
 What follows is a beautiful chapter (Genesis 24) on the provision of God to bring two people together.
 While it’s never explicitly mentioned that God does anything in this chapter the reader is meant to have a clear sense that God is behind this in every step, from Abraham’s insistence that God will send an angel ahead of the servant, to the servant’s prayer and answer to prayer, to the moment that Isaac and Rachel meet and it’s clearly love at first sight.
-The lesson that we got from Abraham sacrificing Isaac in chapter 23 is now all the more clear here in chapter 24.
+The lesson that we got from Abraham sacrificing Isaac in Genesis 23 is now all the more clear here in Genesis 24.
 God provides.

-Finally, through chapter 24, we see the smooth transition from Abraham to Isaac.
+Finally, through Genesis 24, we see this smooth transition from Abraham to Isaac.
 It is Abraham who first sends his servant off to find a wife.
 This servant sees Abraham as his master (Genesis 24:9) But by the end Rebekah points to Isaac and asks who he is and the servant replies “He is my master” (Genesis 24:65).
 It is as though Abraham has slowly stepped off stage and then Isaac steps forward.
 The new head of the family and main character of our story (even if it’s very briefly).